CLIENT ALERT: SEC Issues Guidance Limiting Exclusion of Shareholder Proposals

 In the Bulletin, the Staff confirmed the concurring opinion’s approach and expressed its concern that the two-part test advocated by the majority in the Third Circuit, where Delaware corporations reside, could justify “unwarranted exclusion” of investor proposals.
 Specifically, the Staff said that future applications of the Rule 14a-8(i)(7) exclusion would be “consistent with the [SEC’s] prior application of the exclusion, as endorsed by the concurring judge.”

 Although Trinity has filed a petition asking the U.S. Supreme Court to review the appellate ruling, given the current status, we would advise companies against relying on the Third Circuit’s majority opinion as a basis for excluding shareholder proposals under Rule 14a-8(i)(7).

 A copy of the Bulletin is available here.
-For more information, please contact the Olshan attorney with whom you regularly work or any of the attorneys listed below.
+For more information, please contact the Olshan attorney with whom you regularly work or the attorney listed below.

 792 F.3d 323 (3d Cir.
 2015)